-Volunteer at Westport EMS
+Volunteer with Westport Volunteer EMS

 Join a family of over 100 volunteer EMRs, EMTs, and AEMTs who proudly serve the Town of Westport with award winning emergency medical care.
 Our service responds to an average of 2,400 911 calls each year.